-- Critical and creative thinking to research, identify and analyse problems of visual communication, and to design innovative solutions to them, through individual and/or collaborative work, critical evaluation of reflection and feedback, and informed and ethical decision-making. - Knowledgeable practice in the discipline of Visual Communication Design, through the acquisition, synthesis and application of both theoretical and
+Applying critical and creative thinking to research.
+Identifying and analysing visual communication problems, designing innovative solutions to them through individual and/or collaborative work, critical evaluation of reflection and feedback.

-- procedural design knowledge to design problems and solutions; showing an understanding of the role and use of relevant technology both for design purposes and in the sociocultural context; and demonstrating competence in core design skills and the use of current design industry technology. - Effective communication utilising visual, verbal, textual or electronic form, to present complex design solutions appropriate to the audience and social context. - Awareness of potential consequences of visual communication design, through sensitivities towards cultural, environmental and social issues including use of materials and production processes, application of sound ethical and psychological approaches, and appreciation of both KZN and global contexts, both as students and as designers. - Active and reflective learning in study and in preparation for employment or self-employment, through a pro-active attitude to discipline-specific, life skills and professional learning and an engaged attitude to life-long learning; through ability to research learning and information needed; and through leadership, adaptability, and the ability to work both individually and collaboratively, from peers to the wider community.
+- Knowledgeable practice in the discipline of Visual Communication Design, through the acquisition, synthesis and application of both theoretical and procedural design knowledge to design problems and solutions. - Showing an understanding of the role and use of relevant technology for the purpose of design in the current sociocultural context. - Demonstrating competence in core design skills and the use of current design industry technology. - Effective communication utilising visual, verbal, textual or electronic form, to present complex design solutions appropriate to specific target audiences. - Responsible practice in visual communication design and a sensitivity to local and international cultural, environmental and social issues, evidenced in the use of materials, production processes and ethical and psychological communicative decisions. - Pro-active, engaged and reflective, discipline-specific and life skills learning in preparation for professional or self-employment. - Leadership, adaptability, a philosophy of life-long and research learning, and the ability to work individually and collaboratively with peers and communities of practice.